 ( a BB a ) + ( a BB a ) = ( a + a BB + BB a + a ) (3.4)

-Underlining here means anti-, a = quarks, a = antiquarks; BB1 = Big Bang 1, BB2 = Big Bang 2; BB = Big Bang with before and after the BB only forward time direction, BB = a kind of anti Big Bang with before and after the BB only backward time direction; a = quarks = the whole bunch of identical quarks in the fermion explosion, ditto for a = antiquarks.
+Underlining here means anti-, a = quarks, a = antiquarks; BB1 = Big Bang 1, BB2 = Big Bang 2; = backward time direction; = forward time direction; BB = Big Bang with before and after the BB only forward time direction, BB = a kind of anti Big Bang with before and after the BB only backward time direction; a = quarks = the whole bunch of identical quarks in the fermion explosion, ditto for a = antiquarks.

 Two fermion explosions give rise to three Higgs fields

-Let's return to the two matching vacuum particle explosions.
 How the recombination of a fermion explosion with an anti fermion implosion yields the colored gluon pairs, the spin 0 photons and the spin 0 neutrinophotons of the three Higgs fields?
 The vacuum quarks and the vacuum antiquarks at the same place in the im/explosion are taken to stand still relative to each other, they can recombine to bosons.
-A recombination process certainly disrupts the fermion explosion and would disrupt any bose condensate as well.
+However, a recombination process certainly disrupts the fermion explosion and would disrupt any bose condensate as well.
+(4.1)

 from Higgs field emission of the e-

 (within its time border).
 See especially paragraph The color of the photon at that page.
 The e- and e+ within the photon don't react with each other.
 They don't interchange a particle.
-They only stay put to each other and don't see each other.
-But the vacuum does see both of them, one of them emits toward the Higgs field and the other absorbs the same amount of it.
+They only stay put to each other without seeing each other. *b) But the vacuum does see both of them, one of them emits toward the Higgs field and the other absorbs the same amount of it.

-So, in the vacuum fermion explosions, a quark and its corresponding antiquark at the same place don't react.
-They don't see each other.
+So, in the vacuum fermion explosions, a quark and its corresponding antiquark at the same place don't react either.
+They don't see each other (although they live in the same world).
 For the colorless quark-colors +1 and -1 this is described just above.
-For colored quarks this is in agreement with paragraph Two gluons of opposite sign do not react at page 3 of QG (although this paragraph is after the black bar that says that, if you are reading TONE for the first time, you can skip the rest of the page).
+For colored quarks this is in agreement with paragraph Two gluons of opposite sign do not react at page 3 of QG (although this paragraph is way after the black bar that says that, if you are reading TONE for the first time, you can skip the rest of the page).

-However, the vacuum does see (here you see the necessity of presuming some kind of already present vacuum, isn't it?) and declares them to constitute spin 0 gluons.
+The quarks don't see each other, but the vacuum does (here you see the necessity of presuming some kind of already present vacuum, isn't it?) and declares them to constitute spin 0 gluons.
 Or spin 0 photons.
 Or spin 0 neutrinophotons.
+We didn't need a state transition to achieve (4.1).
+The Bose condensates continue to exist.

 And here we meet another feature.
 In the identical fermion explosion all quarks are supposed to have the same spin, otherwise they would not be identical.
-In the identical fermion implosion all antiquarks have the same spin too, somehow it is the opposite spin as observed from the matter quarks.
+In the identical fermion implosion all antiquarks have the same spin too, somehow it is the opposite spin as observed from the matter quarks, I guess because of the zero energy requirement (3.2).
 So when they compose to bosons, the composite spin is 0.
-But internal there are only spin up quarks (suppose it are spin up quarks) and spin down antiquarks.
-The very first sign of parity asymetry.
+But internally there are only spin up quarks (suppose it are spin up quarks) and spin down antiquarks.
+The very first sign of parity asymetry (There only are observed spin up neutrinos and spin down antineutrinos

 How to proceed?
 The process described so far creates one vacuum, one Higgs field.
 Which one, and where are the other two?
 Does the BB set out as a superposition of fermion explosions of all possible identical quarks?
 And did we, our universe (which universe?
-We are still creating it, there not yet is a universe), somehow perform a measurement so that we find us back in only one of them?
+We are still creating our universe), somehow perform a measurement so that we find ourselves back in only one of them, with spin up neutrinos and spin down antineutrinos?
 Then still remains the question how the other two Higgs fields are formed.
 Or maybe there is only one Higgs field and are the other two created at the spot when necessary, compare paragraph The spin consideration at page 3 of QG, especially (3.6).

 NDER